Mohican Valley Trail

 Leaving the bridge and continuing eastward, you pass the Hunter Road Trailhead as you make your way toward the Rt.
 62 tunnel and the Holmes County Line.
-The asphalt has some pock marks here where horses hooves have worn through the surface.
+In 2018, repaving is scheduled to repair the pock marks here where horses hooves have worn through the surface.

 The tunnel is in Holmes County and marks the change in jurisdiction along the corridor as you ride onto the Holmes County Trail.

 The original railroad tunnel was filled in, only to be dug out later and replaced with a new structure for the trail at the same location.
 The new structure is quite nice, but no doubt the old one would have provided more character.

 This new Holmes County segment connects another 7.4 miles of finished trail to the Mohican Valley Trail.

-Cyclists should expect to encounter horses and buggies here, as well as the rest of the Mohican Valley Trail.
+Cyclists should expect to encounter horses and buggies on both the Holmes County and Mohican Valley Trails.
 Be sure to take time to check out the posted trail rules.